gdbooks/LegacyOpenGL/Chapter10/contepts.md

 * __Textured Quads__ This offers the most flexibility, and is the most widley used method.
 The particles its self is a quad or a triangle, and has a (possibly alpha blended) texture on it.
 Fire, sparks, smoke all use this method.

 Note, if you decide to use quads, it's a good idea to use billboarding to amke them always face the camera.
 Billboarding will be covered two chapters from now, under the "Advanced Topics" section.

+### Color

+If you choose the point or line representation discussed in the preceeding section you will probably want each particle to have a color.
+Even if you are using textured quads, a color tint might be a good idea.
+Color may change over time.

+### Owner

+Sometimes particles benefit from knowing what particle system owns them.
+That way they can call methods in their owner system.